covid19-dash/covid-dashboard/text_block.md

-# This is work in progress

-Please come back later.
-We are quickly making progress.

 # What do these data mean?

 These visualizations give predictions about the future number of active COVID-19 cases.
 The predictions are based on extrapolating the growth observed in a given country over the last two weeks.